 Abstract: ... famous for connecting meditation and the healing process.

-Search: [ "mindful meditation" ] produce results, such as:
+Search: [ "mindful meditation" ] will produce results, such as this academic journal article:

 Mindful Meditation for Addiction Disorders

 Keywords: addiction; mindful meditation; therapeutic value

 Note: mindful meditation occurs in the source description together, as a phrase.

 Search for terms in a SPECIFIC FIELD instead of the entire record.

 Search: [ happiness ] in [ SU Subject Terms ] AND [ "well being" ] will produce results, such as this print book: